Ghilji rebellion (1801)

-The Ghilzai revolt of 1801 was a major tribal uprising in eastern Afghanistan during the reign of Mahmud Shah Durrani.
-It was led by the Hotak and Tokhi branches of the Ghilzai confederation, who sought to challenge Durrani rule and reclaim influence lost since the fall of the Hotak dynasty in Persia.
-The rebellion was suppressed by the combined forces of Wazir Fateh Khan and Sher Muhammad Khan Bamizai Mukhtar al-Daula in a series of engagements between 1801 and 1802.
+The Ghilji rebellion was a major tribal uprising in eastern Afghanistan in the Durrani Empire under the reign of Mahmud Shah Durrani.
+It was led by the Hotak and Tokhi tribes of the Ghilji confederation of the Pashtuns, who sought to challenge Durrani rule and reclaim influence lost since the fall of the Hotak dynasty in Persia.
+The rebellion was suppressed by the combined forces of Wazir Fateh Khan and Sher Mohammad Khan Bamizai in a series of engagements between 1801 and 1802.

 Background

-The Ghilzai tribe, once rulers of Persia under the Hotak dynasty, had long resented their subjugation by the Durrani monarchy.
+The Ghilji tribe, once rulers of Persia under the Hotak dynasty, had long resented their subjugation by the Durrani monarchy.
 Their chiefs, especially from the Hotak and Tokhi clans, retained memories of past sovereignty and continued to challenge Durrani authority in Kandahar and the surrounding regions.
 By 1801, internal instability within the Durrani Empire and the rivalry between factions loyal to Shah Mahmud and Shah Shuja provided an opening for the Ghilzais to attempt a power bid.
 The rebels rapidly gained strength in Kandahar and marched toward Ghazni, defeating its governor in open battle.